pnmocap/NoitomMocapLiveLinkPlugin/Doc/AxisUnrealLiveLinkPlugin Handbook_EN.md

   the windiow is like
   ![AxisCommandBarInEditor](AxisCommandBarInEditor.png)
 * In Live Link Window, Add Axis Neuron Live Source
+* It could automatically select one axisneuron live link source when connected and you should select the correct one you want to send commands if there is more than one source.
 * When "Connection Status" is "Online" in Neuron Command Send window, you can send commands to Axis Studio by pressing buttons in the window

 ## 9.3 How to use at runtime